 This can be done in different ways.
 One way is to record what your students say directly onto the anchor chart.
 Basically, they are telling you what to write.

 The important take-away from this is to involve your students.
-If they are involved in make the anchor chart, they will have a connection to the objective.
-They can refer back to it if they need to and will have a better chance remember what the chart is about.
+If they are involved in making the anchor chart, they will have a connection to the objective.
+They can refer back to it if they need to, and will have a better chance of remembering what the chart is about.